psychoinformatics-de/ipsy-docs/source/internal/data_center/zing.rst

 ZFS
 ===
-zing uses `ZFS <../zfs>`_ for storage.
+zing uses ZFS for storage.
 Compression is enabled, and the ZIL is disabled (sync=disabled).
 The ZIL is disabled because we don't have a dedicated SLOG and we want to save the SSDs from the write loads.
 This trade-off is considered to be acceptable due to the presence of backups (with ZIL on), a monitored UPS (resulting in a graceful shutdown in the event of a power outage), and the fact that disabling the ZIL doesn't lead to OS corruption; it only loses data that hasn't yet been flushed.
 We don't host VMs, can regenerate most data, and have backups for everything else.

 NUT
 ===